-An SEO audit is the ultimate test of your website to assess the current level of search engine optimisation and technical optimisation.
+An SEO audit is the ultimate test of your website to assess the current level of search engine optimization and technical optimization.
 Roughly speaking, all on-pageand off-page factors of your website or online shop are checked down to the smallest detail.

 SEO experts use checklists, online tools and their own experience to evaluate the content, structure and performance of your website.
 But content and backlinks also have to withstand some tests.
 The focus of an SEO audit is therefore on evaluating the search engine friendliness of your website.

 As a rule, a catalogue of measures is developed from this.
 This catalogue lists all the weaknesses and potential opportunities of your website.
 If you decide not to have the problems remedied by an SEO agency, you still have the option of implementing individual measures from the catalogue yourself.
 But SEO audits are also an opportunity for agencies to:

 - Convincing customers of technical and content-related measures

 - Informing potential customers about the state of a website

 An SEO audit is the basis for your strategy for the coming months.
 With an SEO audit, you can identify the weak points of your website and can then specifically clean them up.

 The right content as a basis

-It is by no means only about the technical optimisation of your website.
+It is by no means only about the technical optimization of your website.
 Your content must also be right and fit your target group so that you can be found by Google and other search engines.
 See the tips in our e-book Content Marketing for Agencies and Freelancers.

 The essential tools

 For an SEO audit to be holistic, you should make sure you have access to the most important analytics tools and services.
 These include Matomo (a privacy-optimised alternative to Google Analytics), Google Analytics itself, the Google Search Console and access to your Google My Business entry.

 The more data available, the higher your chance of getting to the bottom of inconsistencies.
 The period of analysis should be at least the last six months or the last 12 months.